syedanees15/products-app/README.md

 # Prerequisites

-Make sure that your local has node, npm angular CLI installed as described on https://angular.io/guide/setup-local (Please ignore STEP 2, as it has already been taken care of in this repo)
+Make sure that your local has `node.js`, `npm` and `angular CLI` installed as described on https://angular.io/guide/setup-local (Please ignore STEP 2, as it has already been taken care of in this repo)

 ## Development server